krisbaranski/priority_grid/README.md

 ## To Do

-- register and login user to make private lists
-- create tables for user data storage
 - reset function to start chosing again

 #### This tool made my life a lot easier, i hope it will do same for you